hr21don/React-Registration-App/README.md

 ## Output

-The example output for the app should display the pages below for the user to register && login.
+The example output for the app should look like this!

 ## Register Page